 There was no significant difference in the physicochemical water quality between the upstream and downstream sites for the majority of parameters measured.
-Unionised ammonia, ammoniacal nitrogen and nitrate/nitrite nitrogen all increased in a downstream direction.
-The level of unionised ammonia downstream of the landfill was still well below the 0.025 g/m guideline for the long term protection of aquatic ecosystems.
+Unionised ammonia and ammoniacal nitrogen increased downstream.
+The level of unionised ammonia downstream of the landfill was still well below the 0.025g/m guideline for the long term protection of aquatic ecosystems.

-As with the results from previous monitoring periods, the results from this period indicate that the Stratford landfill had only a very minor, if not negligible, effect on the physicochemical water quality of the Patea River.
+As with the results from previous monitoring periods, the results from this period indicate that the Stratford landfill had only a very minor, if not negligible, effect on the physicochemical water quality of the Pātea River.

-Figure 7 shows the ammoniacal nitrogen data gathered over the past 27 years.
-It is noted that, as the Stratford WWTP had an upgrade in 2009, the discharge point of the WWTP was moved and the sites used to monitor the downstream effects of the landfill have also changed.
-Monitoring at site PAT000330 ceased in March 2009, with monitoring continuing at site PAT000345, further downstream.
+Figure 7 shows the ammoniacal nitrogen data gathered over the past 30 years.
+It is noted that as the Stratford WWTP had an upgrade in 2009, the discharge point of the WWTP and downstream monitoring sites were moved further downstream.

-Figure 7 Graph showing ammoniacal nitrogen levels in the Patea Stream up and downstream of the landfill (where comparative data is available)
+Figure 7 Graph showing ammoniacal nitrogen levels in the Pātea Stream up and downstream of the landfill (where comparative data is available)